Baldwon/academic-kickstart/content/home/projects.md

 weight = 65  # Order that this section will appear.

 title = "Projects"
-subtitle = "Deep Learning"
+subtitle = "Deep Learning0"
-This is a project.
+# This is a project.
 [content]
   # Page type to display.
 E.g. project.
   page_type = "project"